-Pastor, St. Michael’s Parish, East Longmeadow, MA Fr.
-Scahill is a dedicated priest, a compassionate pastor and selfless advocate for all those wounded by clergy sexual abuse.
+Pastor, St. Michael’s Parish, East Longmeadow MA, Fr.
+Scahill is a dedicated priest, a compassionate pastor, and a selfless advocate for all those wounded by clergy sexual abuse.
 He is a model of personal decency and spiritual conviction to the people he pastors, and despite enduring rejection by those who disagree with him, he has demonstrated profound determination to help build a healthy and holy Church that is true to the Gospel of Jesus Christ and dedicated to the service of his people.

 2005: Monsignor Lawrence Breslin

-Monsignor Lasch is a priest who has spoken at VOTF gatherings, supported surviviors unhesitatingly beginning in 1995, and who continues to speak out both for survivors and the reforms of Vatican II.
+Monsignor Lasch is a priest who has spoken at VOTF gatherings, supported surviviors unhesitatingly beginning in 1995, and spoken out both for survivors and the reforms of Vatican II.
 He is also a founder of Project Millstone.
 Although his dedication to his ministry has weighed heavily on him, his example has moved the hearts and minds of the multitudes who love him.

 Father Reissmann is the only priest in his diocese who was willing to support VOTF in his parish and who is a member himself.
 His testimony before the Delaware State legislature is credited with helping in the unanimous passage of Senate Bill 29, the strongest bill protecting children; the bill eliminated the two year statute of limitation and provided a two year look-back window.
 His heartfelt commitment to the good that we can do together is an inspiration to those for whom he is pastor.

-A priest for over 50 years and a founder of Pax Christi, Bishop Gumbleton was one of the first bishops to speak out publicly about the abuse crisis in 2002.
-He testified before the Ohio Legislature in order to expose abusers who have still not been brought to account, to make all those responsible truly accountable and to restore credibility to church leaders.
-In his words, he admitted that, “this may cause pain, embarrassment and sacrifice for our church, especially in the short term.
+A priest for more than 50 years and a founder of Pax Christi, Bishop Gumbleton was one of the first bishops to speak out publicly about the abuse crisis in 2002.
+He testified before the Ohio Legislature in order to expose abusers who have still not been brought to account, to make all those responsible truly accountable, and to restore credibility to church leaders.
+He said, “This may cause pain, embarrassment, and sacrifice for our Church, especially in the short term.
 It may cause some hardship for us financially.
 It might seem easier to keep the evils hidden, to move on and trust that the future will be better.
 But I am convinced that a settlement of every case by our court system is the only way to protect children and to heal the brokenness within the church.”
-Bishop Gumbleton is a heroic example of living an informed Conscience, a man who stood up to his enemies and his associates with
+Bishop Gumbleton is a heroic example of living an informed conscience, a man who stood up to his enemies and his associates with courage.

 Reverend Joseph M. Fowler

 Fr.
 Fowler was ordained a priest for the Archdiocese of Louisville, Kentucky, in 1961.
 Fr.
 Fowler has served with dedication as a pastor, a teacher and a creative organizer.
-For example, working with his brother, Wayne, he founded Hand in Hand Ministries (www.hhministries.com) which serves impoverished peoples in Eastern Kentucky, Nicaragua, Belize and Costa Rica.
+For example, working with his brother, Wayne, he founded Hand in Hand Ministries to serve impoverished people in Eastern Kentucky, Nicaragua, Belize, and Costa Rica.
 He is the president of the organization.
 In 2005, Hand in Hand Ministries facilitated a week-long healing journey to Managua, Nicaragua, for a group of survivors of sexual abuse by clergy.